6 Ways Pilates Improves Sports Performance

 A powerful trunk – developed through Pilates – can also help with energy transference.
 This helps a cyclist generate more power, allowing them to travel faster and further.

-4. Efficiency of movement
+4. Efficiency of Movement

 Pilates is designed to teach the body to move in an optimal way.
 This benefit is advantageous in most sports, and especially those that require endurance.